F-W-D/socialbot/README.md

 Creating a master project for automating certain tasks from social media accounts.
 So far we have a sh!tty implementation of the Instagram API using InstagramBot/instabot... but it [mostly] works! 😅

-Current Setup:
+Personal Use Setup:
 Raspberry Pi 3 running Buster Lite
 Instagrambot by Instabot
-Python Scheduler for 24/7 scripts
+'Ultimate Scheduler' for 24/7 scripts

 Wishlist:
 Twitter [ ]